 La Laguna is a UNESCO World Heritage Site and former capital of the territory of Tenerife.

-A few evenings ago, I chatted with friends in the sexy gloom of a small bar here, all whimsical dark wood and shadows.
+When I last visited, I chatted with friends in the sexy gloom of a small bar, all whimsical dark wood and shadows.
 It was built around the open courtyard design passed down from the Romans to the Moors to the conquistadores who stopped off here in Tenerife as an important staging post to the Americas.

 La Laguna has over 600 public and private classified protected buildings in a wealth of different styles.
 Latticed gates that lead to fountains, like the gardens of Andalusia.
-Blue basalt columns, white washed cathedrals and brightly painted buildings housing homes, shops and restaurants.
+Blue basalt columns, white washed cathedrals and brightly painted buildings that house homes, shops and restaurants.

 And they’re arranged in a grid like structure found across the Americas and beyond.